CyberPoincare/MNCARender/README.md

 It is also a good idea to re-run CMake and perform clean rebuild after getting the latest version.

+# How to

+On "Settings" panel:

+use "`Random All & Respawn`", "`Random Neighbour Def & Respawn`" and "`Random Neighbour Order & Respawn`" to generate new patterns.

+use "`Respawn`" to reinit state.

+push `Space` key to pause/resume.

 ---

 The tool source code is in `./CyberSpace/`.
 Since it is coded under DiligentEngine demo code framework, you can easily build and runing it as [DiligentEngine's Tutorials](https://github.com/DiligentGraphics/DiligentEngine#tutorials)